 The legal profession throws up countless other respectable career opportunities beyond being a solicitor or barrister in private practice.
 Here are some of the more well-trodden lesser-trodden paths.

 Working in-house for a company

 According to the Law Society’s Annual Statistical Report, over a fifth of the UK’s practising solicitors work in-house for a company.
+In 2016 the number of practice certificate holders working in house grew at a faster rate than those working in private practice.
 With companies attempting to cut outsourcing costs, numbers have doubled since 2000, and the financial services, manufacturing, retail, construction, media, transport and telecoms sectors are all big employers of legal staff.

 As an in-house lawyer, your day-to-day role depends on the work the business in question does, but the experience is nonetheless likely to be broad.
 One day you might be handling an employment issue, the next drafting a commercial contract or advising on a potential M&A transaction.
 Indeed, in-house lawyers are fully embedded within the company they work for and have to know the ins and outs of the business down to a T.

-The number of training contracts offered in-house is much smaller than the number in private practice – a total of 220 were started in 2014/15.
+The number of training contracts offered in-house is much smaller than the number in private practice – a total of 229 were started in 2015/16.
+The number of people who start an in-house training contract every year only represent around 4% of the total number.
 Unfortunately there's no centralised system that gathers all commercial in-house opportunities.
 As such, it can take a good deal of effort to track one down.